BBVA/kapow/spec/README.md

 * Kapow! implementations should follow a general principle of robustness: be conservative in what you do, be liberal in what you accept from others.
 * We reuse conventions of well-established software projects, such as Docker.
+* Secure by default, the Control API can *only* be accessed using mTLS.
 * All requests and responses will leverage JSON as the data encoding method.
 * The API calls responses have several parts:
   * The HTTP status code (e.g., `400`, which is a bad request).
 The target